Glasses are glasses, right? Not always.

 - FL-41 glasses: Use for protection against harmful light, or to reduce light sensitivity or migraine

 A note about FL-41 glasses.
-While many people wouldn’t know these under the name of “computer glasses,” the special tint they are coated with helps to filter out specific types of light.
-This includes the light from lit digital screens.
-At Axon Optics, we make an advanced version of FL-41 glasses that have been shown to reduce the uncomfortable symptoms of people who are sensitive to bright light (a condition called photophobia) or migraine.
+While many people wouldn’t know these under the name of “computer glasses,” the special tint they are coated with helps to filter out the blue light from digital screens.
+At Axon Optics, our glasses come with something better than FL-41 — Avulux® lenses that absorb up to 97% of the most harmful blue, amber, and red light.
+This is particularly important for people who are sensitive to bright light (a condition called photophobia) or migraine.

 Keep reading to learn why this protection could be important.